 Climate solutions can improve the quality of life of all Austinites, but climate change impacts don't affect everyone equally.
 As part of the Austin Climate Equity Plan, the Office of Sustainability is working to reach people who have been systematically left out of, misrepresented in, or ignored during climate change conversations and planning initiatives, including low-income communities and communities of color.
 That's why we created the Community Climate Ambassadors Program.

-Through this six-month paid program, Ambassadors will learn about climate justice, engage their communities, and support the implementation of the Climate Equity Plan.
+Through the six-month paid program, Ambassadors will learn about climate justice, engage their communities, and support the implementation of the Climate Equity Plan.
 Applications for the 2022-23 Community Climate Ambassadors Program closed on Sunday, June 26.

 "I really enjoyed being able to educate people on climate issues with others.
 From doing my work, I learned that many people don’t realize climate issues impact us in Texas."